MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

 ### Considerations

-If you don't want to receive the default route 0.0.0.0/0 advertisement from Azure VMware Solution because it conflicts with your existing environment, you need to take additional actions.
+If you don't want to receive the default route 0.0.0.0/0 advertisement from Azure VMware Solution because it conflicts with your existing environment, you need to take more action.

 Azure Firewall in the secured Virtual WAN hub advertises the 0.0.0.0/0 route to Azure VMware Solution.
 The 0.0.0.0/0 route is also advertised on premises via Global Reach.
-You should implement an on-premises route filter to prevent 0.0.0.0/0 route learning.
+Implement an on-premises route filter to prevent 0.0.0.0/0 route learning.
 If you're using SD-WAN or VPN, this issue won't occur.

 If you currently connect to a virtual network-based hub-and-spoke topology via an ExpressRoute gateway rather than directly, the default 0.0.0.0/0 route from the Virtual WAN hub propagates to the gateway and takes precedence over the internet system route built into the virtual network.
 To work around this issue, implement a 0.0.0.0/0 [user-defined route](/azure/virtual-network/virtual-networks-udr-overview#user-defined) in the virtual network to override the learned default route.